Earthwalk Northwest courses are taught at a variety of sites offering a diversity of natural beauty and experience.

 Note: You will receive specific travel information prior to your course.
 The locations described below are leased for the duration of the programs only.
 We ask that you please be respectful of each family’s privacy by arriving only during your scheduled course.

-Our day programs are run from our Issaquah site located an easy 15 minutes east of Seattle.
+Our day programs are run from our Issaquah site located 20 minutes east of Seattle.
 A formal classroom provides the meeting area for instruction while workshops are held either outside in the cedar and fir forest or in the spacious kitchen.
 Numerous handmade baskets, herbal soaps and salves, tanned buckskin clothing, and stone tools complete the classroom décor and lend inspiration to class participants.

 We are grateful to the Remmen family for generously offering this site located just north of Shelton, WA.
 This location boasts a wonderful blend of wilderness with accessibility.
 Program lectures are held in a rustic classroom, while workshops occur outside in a small nearby clearing.
 Student tenting sites are nestled just beyond the clearing among the cedar grove.
 Trails in the back section of the property wind through cedar forests and across salmon streams, taking you past stands of delicious seasonal huckleberries.